You are hereBest light schedule for auto-flowering strains?

 Another consideration when growing auto-flowering plants is what light spectrum to use.

-Blue Light for Vegetative - bluish light (like from Metal Halide bulbs or 6500k (blue) fluorescents/CFLs) are a great choice for the vegetative stage (which for auto-flowers is just the first few weeks of life).
+Blue Light for Vegetative - bluish light (like from Metal Halide bulbs or 6500k (blue) fluorescents/CFLs) are a great choice for the vegetative stage, which for auto-flowers is just the first few weeks of life

 Yellow Light for Flowering - yellow/orange/red light (like from HPS bulbs or "soft white" colored CFLs/fluorescents) tend to produce the best growth and densest buds in the flowering stage.
 Their color mimics the reddish light from the autumn sun.
+It is completely okay to give your plant yellow light for its whole life.
+In fact, that's what I prefer to do as yellowish light encourages stretchy growth, and I want an auto-flowering plant that grows fast!

 HPS grow lights are the most popular grow light for the flowering stage, with good reason.
 They are one of the most efficient grow lights available today (as far as electricity used for density/yields produced - even more efficient than most LED grow lights), they're cheap to start with, they're just the right color spectrum for optimal flowering, and they're more standardized and intuitive to use than many other types of grow lights.
 Learn more about finding the right size HPS for your space